-The Group is committed to delivering a good quality of products and services to our customers and conducting responsible customer engagement and communication to gauge their concerns and expectations with regard to our products and services to meet their needs.
+The Group is committed to delivering good quality products and services to our customers and conducting responsible customer engagement and communication to gauge their concerns and expectations about our products and services to meet their needs.

 We regularly review and update our marketing materials and various social media platforms to ensure that the information and promotions presented are correct and up to date.